jonathaneeckhout/cwars/README.md

 - Report issues and suggest features
 - Help others get started

-**How to contribute:**
-1. Check out the design documents in `design/` to understand the game
-2. Open an issue to discuss ideas or ask questions
-3. Submit pull requests with improvements
-4. Join discussions about game balance and mechanics

 ## Getting Started (For Contributors)

 Since we're in the design phase, the best way to get started is: